-Organic can mean different things to different people, since organic products and principles look different according to where you live and how you perceive them.
+Organic can mean different things to different people since organic products and principles look different according to where you live and how you perceive them.

-- GM ingredients are prohibited
+- All GMOs are prohibited

 Although the basic principles of certified organic and organic are the same, certified organic means so much more.